awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-analytics.rst

 Monitor Analytics
 -----------------

 Build and run your app to see usage metrics in Amazon Pinpoint.
-By running the previous code samples, the console will show a "Session" logged.
+When you run the previous code samples, the console shows a logged Session.

 #.
-To see visualizations of the analytics coming from your app, open your project in the Amazon Pinpoint console by running:
+To see visualizations of the analytics coming from your app, open your project in the Amazon Pinpoint console by running the following:

    .. code-block:: none